Airship: The interwar period

 By the mid-1930s, only Germany still pursued airship development.
 The Zeppelin company continued to operate the Graf Zeppelin on passenger service between Frankfurt and Recife in Brazil, taking 68 hours.
 Even with the small Graf Zeppelin, the operation was almost profitable.
 In the mid-1930s, work began on an airship designed specifically to operate a passenger service across the Atlantic.
 The Hindenburg (LZ 129) completed a successful 1936 season, carrying passengers between Lakehurst, New Jersey and Germany.
 The year 1937 started with the most spectacular and widely remembered airship accident.
 Approaching the Lakehurst mooring mast minutes before landing on 6 May 1937, the Hindenburg suddenly burst into flames and crashed to the ground.
 Of the 97 people aboard, 35 died: 13 passengers, 22 aircrew, along with one American ground-crewman.
-The disaster happened before a large crowd, was filmed and a radio news reporter was recording the arrival.
-This was a disaster that theater goers could see and hear in newsreels.
-The Hindenburg disaster shattered public confidence in airships, and brought a definitive end to their "golden age".
+The disaster occurred before a large crowd and was filmed, and a radio news reporter was recording the arrival.
+This was a disaster that theatre goers could see and hear in newsreels.
+The Hindenburg disaster shattered public confidence in airships and brought a definitive end to their "golden age".
 The day after the Hindenburg disaster, the Graf Zeppelin landed safely in Germany after its return flight from Brazil.
 This was the last international passenger airship flight.

 Hindenburgs identical sister ship, the Graf Zeppelin II (LZ 130), could not carry commercial passengers without helium, which the United States refused to sell to Germany.
-The Graf Zeppelin made several test flights and conducted some electronic espionage until 1939 when it was grounded due to the beginning of the war.
-The two Graf Zeppelins were scrapped in April, 1940.
+The Graf Zeppelin made several test flights and conducted electronic espionage until 1939, when it was grounded as the war began.
+The two Graf Zeppelin airships were scrapped in April 1940.

-Development of airships continued only in the United States, and to a lesser extent, the Soviet Union.
+Development of airships continued only in the United States and, to a lesser extent, in the Soviet Union.
 The Soviet Union had several semi-rigid and non-rigid airships.
 The semi-rigid dirigible SSSR-V6 OSOAVIAKhIM was among the largest of these craft, and it set the longest endurance flight at the time of over 130 hours.
 It crashed into a mountain in 1938, killing 13 of the 19 people on board.
-While this was a severe blow to the Soviet airship program, they continued to operate non-rigid airships until 1950.
+Although this was a severe blow to the Soviet airship program, the Soviets continued to operate non-rigid airships until 1950.

 World War II

-While Germany determined that airships were obsolete for military purposes in the coming war and concentrated on the development of aeroplanes, the United States pursued a program of military airship construction even though it had not developed a clear military doctrine for airship use.
+While Germany determined that airships were obsolete for military purposes in the coming war and concentrated on developing aeroplanes, the United States pursued a program of military airship construction even though it had not developed a clear military doctrine for airship use.
 When the Japanese attacked Pearl Harbor on 7 December 1941, bringing the United States into World War II, the U.S. Navy had 10 nonrigid airships: